Deviled Egg Christmas Trees

 Instructions

 1. Place the eggs in a pot and cover them with water.
 Bring the water to a boil, then cover the pot and remove it from heat.
-Let the eggs sit for about 12 minutes.
-Afterward, cool them in ice water.
+Let the eggs sit for about 12 minutes, then cool them in ice water.

 2. In a skillet, melt the butter over medium heat.
-Add the sliced garlic and cook until fragrant.
-Add the baby spinach and sauté until wilted.
+Add the sliced garlic and cook until fragrant, then add the baby spinach and sauté until wilted.
 Remove from heat and let it cool.

 3. Once the eggs are cool, peel them and cut them in half.
 Remove the yolks and place them in a bowl.
 Add the spinach mixture, mayo, mustard, lemon juice, smoked paprika, hot sauce, and potato flakes.
 Mash together until smooth.